 Tom has been a valuable Director in the Construction/Surety section of Coats Rose since 1992.
 His previous legal experience includes work as Associate Surety Counsel with Fireman’s Fund Insurance Company, and the Construction/Surety Section of Winstead, Sechrest & Minick.
 A registered professional engineer (licensed 1984, inactive currently) Tom has presented over eighty lectures and seminars to industry groups, Bar Associations and client groups.
 The topics range from suretyship, lien laws, construction contract provisions to sales taxation, dispute resolution and insurance issues.
-Tom has received an “AV” Peer Review rating by Martindale-Hubbell, has been named a construction Super Lawyer every year since the inception of this distinction, and has been recognized by Chambers USA and Texas Best Lawyers.
-Tom was named 2014′s Houston Construction Law “Lawyer of the Year”.
+Tom has received an AV® Preeminent™ Peer Review rating by Martindale-Hubbell, has been named to the Texas Super Lawyer list in the area of construction law every year since the inception of this distinction, and has been recognized by Chambers USA and Best Lawyers®.
+Tom was named 2014’s Houston Construction Law “Lawyer of the Year”.

 Executive Council Member, Construction Section, Houston Bar Association